-139. The potential harms for this risk scenario are the same as the potential harms described in detail in Risk Scenario 1.
-Low doses of the GMO would not be expected to have any adverse effects on health.
-Sufficiently high doses of VIP could cause increased rates of infections due to immunosuppression, or could cause secretory diarrhea and associated health complications.
+142. The potential harms for this risk scenario are the same as the potential harms described in detail in Risk Scenario 1.
+The GMO secreting VIP could cause immunosuppression in the gastrointestinal tract leading to increased rates of infections and/or secretory diarrhea and associated health complications.